chri50/cups/README.md

 Zebra printers.
 Many more drivers are available online and (in some cases) on the driver CD-ROM that came with your printer.

-CUPS is licensed under the Apache License Version 2.0.
-See the file "LICENSE" for more information.
+CUPS is licensed under the GNU General Public License and GNU Library General Public License versions 2.
+See the file "LICENSE.txt" for more information.

 READING THE DOCUMENTATION